-The historical importance of Coimbra is massive, it’s one of Portugal’s oldest cities, since the Roman times, this city was already an important location.
+The historical importance of Coimbra is massive, it’s one of Portugal’s oldest cities, since Roman times, this city was already an important location.

 Coimbra was once the proud capital of the Portuguese nation.
-It is located in the center of Portugal, Coimbra is often called the City of Knowledge since its home to the oldest University in Portugal, the symbol of excellence and classified as World Heritage.
+It is located in the center of Portugal, Coimbra is often called the City of Knowledge since its home to the oldest University in Portugal, the symbol of excellence, and classified as World Heritage.

 Here, you can visit The Sé Velha (Old Cathedral), a church that resembles a fortress financed by the first king of Portugal, Afonso Henriques.

-If you keep going you will reach the University grounds and access the Patio admire the view over the Mondego River and get a panoramic view over all town!
-One of the most popular attractions of this Area is the Joanine Library, a Baroque library situated in centre of the University of Coimbra, by the university tower.
-The library was built in the 18th century and it is considered a national monument with a priceless historical value.
-There are thousands of works which lay upon a lavish space full of beauty and exoticism, where the richness of the painted ceilings is in harmony with the balustrades and shelves made of golden leaves and wood from the tropics.
+If you keep going you will reach the University grounds and access the Patio admire the view over the Mondego River and get a panoramic view over all of town!
+One of the most popular attractions of this Area is the Joanine Library, a Baroque library situated in the center of the University of Coimbra, by the university tower.
+The library was built in the 18th century and it is considered a national monument with priceless historical value.
+There are thousands of works that lay upon a lavish space full of beauty and exoticism, where the richness of the painted ceilings is in harmony with the balustrades and shelves made of golden leaves and wood from the tropics.

 Before returning to the lower part of the city (always on foot, obviously!), you can’t miss the botanical garden, one of the oldest gardens in Portugal!
 With 13 hectares of beauty, the garden was established in 1772 by the Marquis de Pombal with the purpose to supplement the study of medicine and natural history at the University of Coimbra as medicinal plants were grown and exotic species, brought back from Portugal’s overseas colonies, were planted.
 The garden is situated adjacent to the Aqueduto de São Sebastião (San Sebastian Aqueduct), built over what was once a Roman aqueduct in the 16th century.
 It is thought the prolific Italian architect Filippo Terzi had a hand in its construction.
-The graceful arches of the aqueduct carrying water into the city help to fuel the city’s growth at the time.
+The graceful arches of the aqueduct carrying water into the city helped to fuel the city’s growth at the time.

 Now you can start your descent from the Alta to the Sofia region, or Coimbra’s Baixa.
 While there, be sure to visit the Santa Cruz Monastery.
 This monument gained the status of National Pantheon, as it is where the first two kings of Portugal are buried.

-After crossing, you can’t miss Convent of Santa Clara.
+After crossing, you can’t miss the Convent of Santa Clara.
 This monastery was built in 1314 by Queen Saint Isabel of Aragon and it is a fine example of the architecture of that period, being notable for the size of the church and cloister and the stone vault that covers the three naves of the church.
 Because of its location on the banks of the River Mondego, the convent was subjected to frequent floods that led to the building of an upper floor and the abandonment of the almost permanently submerged ground floor.
-It is also important to mention that this monument area gives access to City Park, an extensive green area by the Mondego River ideal to take a break, while here enjoying the peace and quiet, don’t miss out the Pedro e Inês bridge footbridge, a bridge woth a cool and clever design that offers an amazing view over the university and the whole town.
+It is also important to mention that this monument area gives access to City Park, an extensive green area by the Mondego River ideal to take a break, while here enjoying the peace and quiet, don’t miss out on the Pedro e Inês bridge footbridge, a bridge with a cool and clever design that offers an amazing view over the university and the whole town.
 Also, if you have children, or even if you don’t!
 You have to visit Portugal dos Pequenitos, a miniature park with reproductions of national and other countries’ main landmarks.